 Be honest with yourself.
 Do you secretly enjoy the workaholic title you’ve acquired?
 Does it make you feel superior, worthy of your position?
 The fact is, clocking the most hours does not make you an effective worker.
 Quite the contrary actually.
 The workaholic title is not a sustainable role, neither is it one you should be proud of.
 It’s one you should be urgently reevaluating.

 Let’s detach ourselves from the need to be busy.
 Let’s filter out the BS in our schedule and embrace a cleaner agenda.
-Only then will we be able to escape the burnout plague and tap into a more productive lifestyle.
+Only then will we be able to escape the burnout plague and tap into a more healthier lifestyle.
+Need some help making this lifestyle shift?
+Consider investing in a 2018 diary by Saint Belford.